-Our D&I action plan will be carried out alongside our Innovate RAP, which can be read online.
+Our D&I action plan will be carried out alongside our Innovate RAP, which can be read online along with subsequent reconciliation action plans.
 Research highlights that Aboriginal and Torres Strait Islander peoples have a higher prevalence of health and wellbeing-related risk factors, may be less likely to have access to support and treatment services, and as a result, may also experience poorer cancer-related outcomes.
-We recognise the intersectionality that exists among Aboriginal and Torres Strait Islander young people and families impacted by cancer who also belong to LGBTQI+ communities, from culturally and linguistically diverse backgrounds and with varying abilities, and the compounding impact that this can have on an individual's social and emotional wellbeing.
+We recognise the intersectionality that exists among Aboriginal and Torres Strait Islander young people and families/kin impacted by cancer who also belong to LGBTQI+ communities, from culturally and linguistically diverse backgrounds and with varying abilities, and the compounding impact that this can have on an individual's social and emotional wellbeing.

-Our D&I Framework strives to incorporate the voices and perspectives of Aboriginal and Torres Strait Islander young people and families impacted by cancer throughout.
+Our D&I Framework strives to incorporate the voices and perspectives of Aboriginal and Torres Strait Islander young people and families/kin impacted by cancer throughout.